Internet of Things for Current COVID-19 and Future Pandemics: An Exploratory Study: Phase III: After Recovery

 \subsubsection{Coalition}

-An application called Coalition\cite{coalition2020} within the IoT using blockchain \cite{8917991,8960432,8818320,Srivastava2020} platform allows contact tracing in a secure way because users have random IDs so that with the detection of any new cases, the users who were in close contact with those cases will be notified.
+Coalition\cite{coalition2020} uses IoT technology and blockchain \cite{alladi2019blockchain,8960432,8818320,srivastava2020future} platform to provide a secure contact tracing approach.
+In this app, users are assigned with random IDs so that with the detection of any new cases, the users who were in close contact with those cases will be notified.